Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - If you request an invalid OID, expect no response.
 The device will not process packets for requests that are not authorized or not a match for a valid OID.
 - For high humidity environments, this device will activate an internal sensor heater under certain conditions to ensure more accurate readings.
 - The device will respond to pings from any IP address within the routable network.
+- Don't have PoE ports on your network switch?
+No problem: https://www.amazon.com/gp/product/B0C239DGJF

 ## Technical Information
 - Operating Specifications